Wondering when to stop swaddling your little one? Find out when you can transition your baby out of their swaddle and how to make the transition easy.

 Other Tips to Help Drop the Swaddle

-- Make sure you have an optimum sleep environment set up including white noise and blackout curtains.
+- Make sure you have an optimum sleep environment set up including using white noise machines and nursery blackout curtains.

-- Keep a regular sleep schedule so baby doesn’t get overtired.
-Pay attention to those wake times!
+- Keep a regular sleep schedule to prevent an overtired baby.

 If your baby has a hard time transitioning out of the swaddle, just remember that it’s temporary.
-They’ll get used to this new way of sleeping.
-Stick with your same sleep schedule and routine and know that it will get better!
+They’ll get used to this new way of sleeping within a couple of weeks.